Our Board of Directors

 Ann Sheffer is a volunteer, advocate, and patron from Westport, CT and Palm Springs, CA. She is the Secretary/Treasurer of the Betty R. and Ralph Sheffer Foundation, a small family foundation devoted to the arts, education, and community care, now involving a third generation in thoughtful, targeted philanthropy.
 In addition, Ann has been deeply involved in private, foundation, and government funding for the arts, on national, state, and local levels.
 She is currently a trustee of the Palm Springs Art Museum and Chair of the Palm Springs Public Arts Commission.

-Trent Broadus is an Acute Care Nurse Practitioner and has been providing HIV/AIDS care and Hepatitis treatment since 2013.
-His prior experience is in internal medicine with a critical care background.
-Trent worked for many years at Sharp Healthcare in San Diego as a critical care director and that is when he felt he could […]
+Trent Broadus has been providing both HIV/AIDS care and Hepatitis treatment since 2013.
+Originally from Mississippi, he received his Bachelor of Science in Nursing from the University of Southern Mississippi.
+Prior to 2013, Trent practiced internal medicine utilizing his critical care background.
+He worked for many years at Sharp Healthcare in San Diego as a […]

 Dane Koch joined Desert AIDS Project in 2012, assuming the role of Director of Retail in 2014.
 Dane brings over 35 years of retail experience, having held senior positions with companies such as Montgomery Ward and Michaels Stores Inc. In addition to his responsibilities of managing the REVIVALS organization, Dane supports the D.A.P. as a […]